trinodb/trino/DEVELOPMENT.md

 prefer to write mocks by hand, which forces code to be written in a certain testable style.

+#### Use AssertJ

+Prefer AssertJ for complex assertions.

 #### Use Airlift's `Assertions`

-Use an assertion from Airlift's `Assertions` class if there is one that covers your case rather than writing the assertion by hand.
-Over time we may move over to more fluent assertions like AssertJ.
+For thing not easily expressible with AssertJ, use Airlift's `Assertions` class if there is one that covers your case.

 #### Avoid `var`